 Chart your Unit Cost Calculations

-Compare actuals to budgets easily with a KPI Chart or add the unit costs to any of the budget or Profit & Loss reports.
+Compare actuals to budgets easily with a KPI Chart or add the unit cost KPI to a dashboard chart.
+Add it to an Account Tree or directly to any of the budget or Profit & Loss reports.
 The P&L with Projected Total is great for seeing trends and aberrations, showing actuals for the completed months of the year and budgets for the remainder.

-The quickest way to see which reports work with KPIs is to filter the list in the Report Builder for KPIs (you’ll find that in the Value section at the bottom of the list).
-Then use the options in the Display section to choose Numbers or a chart type.
+The quickest way to see which reports work with KPIs is to filter the list in the Report Builder for KPIs (you’ll find that in the Report Data filter at the top).
+But of course, if you’re adding them to an Account Tree, they can be applied to almost any report.

 Working with Unit Costs